Practice of the Week

 “You create a path of your own by looking within yourself and listening to your soul, cultivating your own ways of experiencing the sacred and then practicing it.
 Practicing until you make it a song that sings you."
 (Sue Monk Kidd)

-The "practices of the week" in the "Occasional" and the "Slogans to Live By" categories are for everyone -- to either give a try every once in a while, or try to "live by."
-In addition to these sorts of practices, there are practices that aren't for everyone but might be for you.
+The "Slogans to Live By" and the "Worth a Try/Occasional" practices are recommended for everyone.
+Other practices aren't for everyone but might be for you.
 Here's a partial listing of possible spiritual practices:

 using prayer beads